Revolution (TV series): Season 1

-The series is set in a post-apocalyptic near-future, in the year 2027.
-Fifteen years earlier, in the year 2012, a worldwide event known as "The Blackout" caused all electricity on Earth, ranging from computers and electronics to car and jet engines, to be disabled permanently.
-As a result, trains and cars stopped where they were, ships went dead in the water, and aircraft plummeted from the sky and crashed.
+The series is set in a post-apocalyptic near-future, in 2027.
+Fifteen years earlier, in 2012, a worldwide event known as "The Blackout" caused all electricity on Earth, ranging from computers and electronics to car and jet engines, to be disabled permanently.
+As a result, trains and cars stopped where they were, ships went dead in the water, and aircraft plummeted from the skies and crashed.
 In the years after the Blackout, people adapted to this new world without electricity.
-Because government and public order collapsed, several areas are ruled by militias and their generals.

-The series begins with the surviving Matheson family: Ben and his two young adult children: daughter Charlie and son Danny, who now live in a village near Chicago.
-He wears a small pendant around his neck that is the key to not only finding out what happened fifteen years ago, but also a possible way to reverse its effects.
+The series begins with the surviving Matheson family; Ben and his two young adult children, daughter Charlie and son Danny, now live in a village near Chicago.
+Ben wears a small pendant around his neck that is the key not only to finding out what happened fifteen years ago, but also a possible way to reverse its effects.
 Sebastian Monroe, Monroe Militia general and self-appointed President of the "Monroe Republic", whose borders are the Mississippi River and the old states of Kentucky and the Carolinas, is searching for the pendants so he can use their power to take control of the entire North American continent.
 In the series' pilot, Ben Matheson is killed and Danny is abducted by Captain Tom Neville of the Militia.
 The remaining Matheson family, joined initially by Miles Matheson, Aaron Pittman, and Nora Clayton, now are on the run from the Monroe Militia.
 Monroe's new benefactor, Randall Flynn, a former U.S. Assistant Secretary of Defense who fifteen years earlier ordered deployment of the weaponized technology that caused the Blackout, now works with Monroe in his efforts after Ben's wife Rachel (working under duress for Monroe) escapes from his custody.
 This technology is later revealed to be a form of nanotechnology whose ability to drain electricity can be countered by the pendant.